mailmug/php-dlib/README.md

 ### General Usage

-Good starting point can be `tests/integration_face_recognition.phpt`.
+A good starting point can be `tests/integration_face_recognition.phpt`.
 Check that first.

-Basically, if you just quickly want to get from your image to 128D descriptor of faces in image, here is really minimal example how:
+Basically, if you just want to quickly get from your image to a 128D descriptor of faces in the image, here is a really minimal example of how:

 ```php
 <?php